From Peace Corps to Career: The Bard M.S. in Environmental Policy

 “One of the wonderful things about Bard is the cohort that you get to go through the years with.
 You can laugh and cry with them while you’re there, but you also have an incredible network of people who are interested in the environment and the policy and planning side of it as well as implementation on projects who are doing innovative work [after you leave].”

 From Peace Corps to a Career in Environmental Policy: Kale's Story

 Kale Roberts, Program Officer, Local Governments for Sustainability at the International Council of Local Environmental Initiatives, reflects on his time in Thailand with the Peace Corps, talks about how his passion for environmental initiatives led him to the Climate Science and Policy master’s program at Bard, and explains how his graduate thesis has informed the work of his UN colleagues in rural Cambodia.

 “It’s not too common that you come across people as an employer with such a direct climate policy skillset.
 That’s something Bard gave me, and it all made me very competitive to go after my role with ICLEI.”

 Bard's CEP is the Ultimate Place for Peace Corps Volunteers to Find Success

-Bard’s Center for Environmental offers generous scholarship support for both RPCVs and for students combining the Peace Corps with their master’s study.
-These Paul D. Coverdell Fellowships at Bard reflect the value we place on the experience and commitment of our returned and future PCV’s.
+Bard's Graduate Programs in Sustainability offer generous sustainability scholarships and support for both RPCVs and for students combining the Peace Corps with their master’s study.
+These Paul D. Coverdell Fellowships at Bard reflect the value we place on the experience and commitment of our returned and future PCVs.